Shitgaze: Characteristics

-Shitgaze artists primarily made use of "sub-par equipment," and were built around a low budget, DIY and lo-fi aesthetic, drawing influence from garage punk, noise pop, shoegaze and noise rock.
+Shitgaze has been referred to as a "microgenre", a category that proliferated in underground music culture in the late 2000s.
+Artists primarily made use of "sub-par equipment" around a low budget DIY and lo-fi aesthetic, while drawing influence from bands in the genres of garage punk, noise pop, and noise rock.
 Additionally, artists primarily gained popularity through early music blogs and online music forums within the emerging blog rock movement.